ovh/docs/pages/cloud/nutanix/32-move-to-nutanix/guide.en-gb.md

 ![Cut Over 03](images/CutOver05.PNG){.thumbnail}

-Log in to **Prism Central** to see the 3 migrated VMs that are present and running.
+Log into **Prism Central** to view the 3 migrated VMs that are present and running.

 ![Cut Over 03](images/CutOver06.PNG){.thumbnail}